-While we concentrate in this paper on quantitative measures and goodness of fit for model selection, we should mention that other model properties, often called qualitative criteria, are also important to consider when models are chosen for a particular application.
+While we concentrate in this paper on quantitative measures and goodness of fit for model selection, we should mention that other model properties, often called qualitative criteria, are also important to consider when models are chosen for a particular application: see section 3.4 for further details.
 For example, models that result in perfect correlation between mortality improvements in different groups are not a good choice as they ignore group-specific trends.
-There are, of course, a number of other considerations, see for example, Villegas et al. (2017) and Cairns et al. (2018), and we will mention some of those when we discuss individual models.
+There are, of course, a number of other considerations, see for example, Villegas et al. (2017) and Wen et al. (2020), and we will mention some of those when we discuss individual models.
 However, the focus of this paper is on quantitative criteria.